 The epidemiology unit of the ministry of health said so far more than one-third of the 21 million population had been vaccinated.

 Sri Lanka recorded nearly 90,000 cases and 544 deaths since the outbreak of the pandemic year ago.
-According to the health authorities, the number of positive cases had gone down drastically over the last few weeks.
+According to the health authorities, positive cases had decreased drastically over the last few weeks.

-With the second wave of the coronavirus recorded in early October, nearly 1,000 cases had been detected on a daily basis.
+With the second wave of the coronavirus recorded in early October, nearly 1,000 cases were detected daily.
 The figure has now dropped drastically and only less than 300 cases were reported on Friday.